nikiizvorski/Firebase-MVP/README.md

 Removed transitions?

 - Yes there is no need for any animations that's why we remove them completely.
+Any diffrence between this and a fragment?
+Answer that one by yourself.

 #### Author